Killing of Tamima Nibras Juhar: Suspect

-18-year-old Djordje (Serbian: Đorđe) Wilms, a resident of the welfare centre, was arrested in connection to the murder shortly after a taxi ride and was charged with murder with terrorist intent.
+Eighteen-year-old Djordje (Serbian: Đorđe) Wilms, a resident of the welfare centre, was arrested in connection to the murder shortly after.
 He confessed to killing Juhar, saying it was politically motivated and because she was an immigrant with a Muslim background.
-Wilms was ordered to be held in prison for at least four weeks, with the first two being in isolation.
-He requested to have his court hearing be open to the public to "express his views", but was denied out of fear.
+Wilms was ordered to be held in custody for at least four weeks, with the first two being in isolation.
+He requested to have his court hearing be open to the public to "express his views" but was denied out of fear that he would abuse the hearing.

-Wilms was born in Germany to Serbian parents and immigrated from Serbia to Oslo as a child.
+Wilms was born in Germany to both German and Serbian parents, and immigrated from Serbia to Oslo as a child.
 Since then, he lived elsewhere in Eastern Norway, where he was active in a local hunting and fishing club.
 Wilms lived in a foster home for several years before moving to Kampen in March 2024.
 In February of the same year, the Norwegian Police Security Service received a tip about Wilms, causing him to be put in a group they consider to be right-wing extremists, but with a low threat level.
 In 2025, a routine inspection of the threat level in January and another tip in April did not affect the PST's rating of Wilms, but he was voluntarily questioned on 3 June.